maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-The-recent-rise-of-diffusion-based-models.md

 ### CLIP

 During inference, the model is able to output a whole batch of generated images.
 But how can we estimate which images are *best*?
-Simultaneously with the publication of DALL·E, the OpenAI team presented a solution for image and text linking called CLIP [Radford et al., 2021].
+Simultaneously with the publication of DALL·E, the OpenAI team presented a solution for image and text linking called CLIP [[9]](#citation-9).
 In a nutshell, CLIP offers a reliable way of pairing a text snippet with its image representation.
 Putting aside all of the technical aspects, the idea of training this type of model is fairly simple - take the text snippet and encode it, take an image and encode it.
 Do that for a lot of examples (400 million (image, text) pairs) and train the model in a *contrastive* fashion.

 <p align="center">
   <img src="/assets/images/Untitled.png" />
 </p>

-*Visualisation of CLIP contrastive pre-training, source: [https://arxiv.org/pdf/2103.00020.pdf](https://arxiv.org/pdf/2103.00020.pdf)*
+*Visualisation of CLIP contrastive pre-training, source: [[9]](#citation-9)*

 This kind of *mapping* allows us to estimate which of the generated images are the best match considering the text input.
 DALL·E attracted major attention from people both inside and outside the AI world; it gained lots of publicity and stirred a great deal of conversation.
 Even so, it only gets an honorable mention here, as the trends shifted quite quickly towards novel ideas.